Paying the Duty

 as the original instrument.

-If Revenue stamped your original instrument prior to 30 December 2009, you must complete a paper Stamp Duty return.
+If Revenue stamped your original instrument before 30 December 2009, you must complete a paper Stamp Duty return.
 You can request this paper return from the National Stamp Duty Office.
 In your request, please include the following:

 - the reason why you need a paper return

-When you complete your paper return, send it to the National Stamp Duty Office with the following:
+When you complete your paper return, you should send it to the National Stamp Duty Office with the following:

 - a legal declaration by a person who knows the facts covering: